Kursk submarine disaster: Naval exercise

-On the morning of 12 August 2000, Kursk was in the Barents Sea, participating in the "Summer-X" exercise, the first large-scale naval exercise planned by the Russian Navy in more than a decade, and also its first since the dissolution of the Soviet Union.
-According to the Russian press, the exercise involved more than 50 ships and submarines, 40 support vessels, and around 80 airplanes and helicopters.
+On the morning of 12 August 2000, Kursk was in the Barents Sea, participating in the "Summer-X" exercise, the first large-scale naval exercise undertaken by the Russian Navy in more than a decade, and also its first since the dissolution of the Soviet Union.
+According to the Russian press, the exercise involved more than 50 ships and submarines, 40 support vessels, and around 80 aircraft.

 Kursk had recently won a citation for its excellent performance and been recognised as having the best submarine crew in the Northern Fleet.
 Although this was an exercise, Kursk loaded a full complement of conventional combat weapons.
 It was one of the few submarines authorised to carry a combat load at all times.
 The Oscar II Class submarines are equipped with 24 P-700 Granit (SS-N-19 "Shipwreck") cruise missiles.
 In addition, since the torpedo tubes can fire both torpedoes and anti-ship missiles, it also carried two dozen other weapons, including the RPK-6 Vodopad/RPK-7 Veter (SS-N-16 "Stallion") missiles.